w-lfpup/jackrabbit-js/test_guide.md

 ];
 ```

+This gathers all tests into a single explicit location.

 ## Run Test Collections

-Jackrabbit logs the results of `test collections`.
+Run the following command and Jackrabbit will log the results of `test collections`.

 ```sh
 npx jackrabbit --file ./mod.test.ts